Panettone from Scratch, Italian Christmas delicacy, featuring my grandmother’s story of how it all started …

 Install the sponge bowl into the standing mixer base and mix it with paddle attachment, adding eggs, one at the time.
 Mix on medium speed.
 Slowly add orange zest, sugar and vanilla extract.
 Incorporate well.

 Switch to the dough hook.
-Start adding the flour, slowly, mix on low speed.
+Start adding the flour and salt, slowly, mix on low speed.
 The dough should be elastic.
-Continue to mix for 10 minutes.
-You may need to push down the dought that “climbs” to the top of the hook.
+Continue to mix for 10 minutes gradually adding melted butter.
+You may need to push down the dough that “climbs” to the top of the hook.

 Keep the dough in the bowl, oil your hands and form a ball.
 Cover with foil and leave to rest in the fridge overnight.
 I left it to rest for 21 hours.
 You may leave it in the fridge for max.
 48 hours.
 Minimum time is 12 hours.